 Changes in tax laws or tax treaties could materially adversely affect our results of operations and financial condition.

 The income of our U.S. subsidiaries is subject to U.S. federal, state and local income tax and other taxes.
 The income of our non-U.S. subsidiaries is generally subject to a lower tax rate than that imposed by the United States.
 Certain of our non-U.S. subsidiaries are eligible for the benefits of tax treaties between the United States and other countries.
 We believe our non-U.S. subsidiaries will continue to be eligible for treaty benefits.
 However, it is possible that factual changes or changes to U.S. tax laws or changes to tax treaties that presently apply to our non-U.S. subsidiaries could increase income subject to tax, or the tax rate on income, in the United States.
 Similarly, changes to the applicable tax laws, treaties or regulations of other countries could subject the income of members of our group to higher rates of tax outside the United States.
-Additionally, the base erosion and profit shifting project currently being undertaken by the Organization for Economic Cooperation and Development ("OECD") and the European Commission's investigation into illegal state aid may result in changes to long standing tax principles, which could materially adversely affect our results of operations and financial condition.
+Additionally, the base erosion and profit shifting ("BEPS") project currently being undertaken by the OECD and the European Commission's investigation into illegal state aid may result in changes to long standing tax principles, which could materially adversely affect our results of operations and financial condition.
+The recently enacted Bermuda corporate income tax and the Pillar Two worldwide minimum tax currently being enacted around the world are examples of the effects of the BEPS project.

 Production